polinas-lab/polinas-lab-aws-s3-static-website-hosting/README.md

 Website Hosted on Amazon S3

 This screenshot shows the static website successfully hosted using the Amazon S3 Website Endpoint before CloudFront was configured.
+[You can observe at the address bar -"Not Secure"]

 ![Website Hosted on S3](screenshots/wihtout_cloudfront.png)